UnionOfUKUnicyclists/unionofukunicyclists.github.io/_posts/2015-03-18-Transition-to-Jekyll-and-GitHubPages.md

   that everyone can use.

 * I'd like to add a Google Maps (or OpenStreet Map) widget showing the location of the clubs.
-I think this is a much better way to visualise the data we have.
+I think this is a much better way to visualise the data we have. **UPDATE: This has been done.
+I went for Google Maps.
+There is a limit on requests but we're unlikely to hit that.**

 ### Modernise the design